Lim Guan Eng: DAP National Chairman and Advisor

+Legal issues

 Below-market price bungalow purchase

 In 2015, Lim allegedly used his position as then Penang chief minister to gain gratification for himself and his wife, Betty Chew Gek Cheng, by approving the application for conversion of agricultural land to a public housing zone in Balik Pulau to a company, Magnificent Emblem Sdn Bhd, owned by Phang Li Koon.
 In 2016, Lim allegedly used his position to obtain a plot of land and bungalow at 25, Jalan Pinhorn, from Phang for RM2.8 million, at below market value.
 The market price for the land and bungalow at that time was RM4.27 million.
 Lim knew Phang had a formal relationship with him.
 He allegedly carried out the offense at the bungalow in Jalan Pinhorn.

 On 29 June 2016, Lim is arrested at his office by MACC on the 28th floor of Komtar at 5.45pm, while Phang is arrested at 4.15pm at her sixth-floor office in Penang Garden.
 On 30 June 2016, Lim and Phang are charged with corruption in the George Town Sessions Court.
 The case is transferred to the High Court under Section 60 of the MACC Act, which allows the prosecution to transfer the case to the High Court tor hearing.
 Lim faces two charges - one under Section 23 of the MACC Act and the other under Section 165 of the Penal Code.

 On 26 March 2018, the first day of trial, Lim and Phang plead not guilt to the amended charges read out before judge Hadhariah.
 First witness to be called is blogger Muhsin Lahteef, known as Mamu Parpu, who testifies about the report he lodged to MACC about the case on 18 March 2016.
 It is reported at least seven witnesses will be called that day, with 54 witnesses to be called in the next five weeks.

 On 9 April 2018, the High Court postpones the trial to 21 May, following a defence application that Lim needs to prepare for the 14th General Election.
 On 9 May 2018, Pakatan Harapan wins GE14, which ends Barisan Nasional's 61-year grip on power.
 On 12 May 2018, Prime Minister Mahathir Mohamad names Lim as finance minister.
 On 13 May 2018, Mahathir says Lim can be officially appointed finance minister only if he clears his corruption case.
 Mahathir clarifies that Lim has merely been named finance minister, but has yet to take his oath of office.

 On 3 September 2018, the court grants Lim and Phang a discharge amounting to an acquittal.